Frequently Asked Questions

 Absolutely!

-You can view up-to-date case information on the National Data Center’s site, including status of your case, or alternatively by contacting our Office Administrator via email.
+You can view up-to-date case information on the National Data Center’s site, including status of your case.

-Additionally, we also mail status reports annually to all confirmed debtors.
+Additionally, we also e-mail status reports annually to all confirmed debtors.

 When a creditor’s claim has been fully paid through your plan, the creditor should, and usually does, send the “paid-in-full” papers to you.
 If the creditor does not provide the “pink slip,” send the creditor a copy of your discharge along with a letter of explanation.
 If that does not work, contact your attorney.
 If you receive any request for additional money after your plan is completed, do not pay without first talking to your attorney.